farcaster-project/farcaster-core/README.md

 }
 ```

-By implementing all the required traits on Bitcoin we associate Bitcoin external concrete types used in the framework logic.
+By implementing all the required traits on our Bitcoin definition we associate external concrete types used later in the framework logic.

 ```rust
 impl<S: Strategy> blockchain::Asset for Bitcoin<S> {